-Expanding Queensland’s international presence is a priority of the Queensland Trade and Investment Strategy 2017–2022.
+Increasing Queensland exports is a key goal of the Queensland Trade and Investment Strategy 2017–2022.